DreamOfTheRedChamber/think-bigger/README.md

   * Why are you interested in their company
 * **Key points**:
   * Step 1.
 What you are interested in
   * Step 2.
-Shape your career story into past, present & future sections
+Your current role
   * Step 3.
-(Optional) Choose whether your career story is a straight progression or if you are making a transition
+Past and onwards
-  * Step 4.
-Why you are interested in the position/company
+  * Step 5.
+Future.
+Why you are interested in role, position, company

 ##### Tell me about a time you failed?
 How did you deal with the situation<a id="a-time-you-failed"></a>
 * **What the interviewer is really asking**: